agenteo/agenteo.github.com/source/_drafts/igorance-driven-development.md

 end
 {% endhighlight %}

 A value multiplied by 0.25 could mean anything.
-When a developer look at that code there he has no idea what's going on.
-That is where unmaintainable code starts following the [broken window theory](http://en.wikipedia.org/wiki/Broken_windows_theory) they will expand design less code unless they have directors and leads mentoring them on better design.
+When a developer look at that code he has no idea what's going on unless working on it everyday but relying on institutional knowledge when writing code is a poor decision--if the person quits or changes division that knowledge is going away and handing over a large codebase is not always feasible.
+That is where unmaintainable code starts and following the [broken window theory](http://en.wikipedia.org/wiki/Broken_windows_theory) it expands unless someone with authority can suggest and if needed enforce a better design.

 {% highlight ruby %}
 SALE_TAX = 0.25